svenhalvorson/SvenR/README.md

 #>  qsec * carb
 ```

 The function starts searching by single columns, then tries pairs of columns, up to the number of columns equal to the value supplied to `max_depth` before giving up.
-If no unique keys were found, the closest combination(s) are listed:
+In this case, any of those 9 pairs of variables uniquely specify the observations.
+If no unique keys are found, the closest combination(s) are listed:

 ``` r